cckit/Chinese-Sign-Language-Recognition-and-Translation-System/README.md

 Chinese-Sign-Language-Recognition-and-Translation-System
 ========================================================

-Chinese Sign Language Recognition and Translation System by usingChampion Project in 2012 Intel Cup Embedded Systems Design Contest
+Using Kinect as input to classify up to 50 signs Champion Project in 2012 Intel Cup Embedded Systems Design Contest